FastTrack™ Strategic Planning System

 How To Assess The Health of Your Organization

-An honest look at your organization today is the foundation for building a better future.
-This assessment helps you create a clear, objective snapshot of your current business landscape.
-By rating these key areas, you'll uncover the foundational strengths you can build on and the critical weaknesses you need to address.
+An honest look at your organization is the foundation for a better future.
+This assessment helps you create a clear, objective snapshot of your business.
+Rate key areas to uncover strengths to build on and critical weaknesses you need to address.

 How to Complete Your Assessment

-- Review Each Item: Consider each aspect of your organization listed below.
+- Review Each Item: Consider each aspect listed below.

-- Get More Detail: If you're unsure what an item means, click the info icon ⓘ next to it for a detailed explanation.
+- Get More Detail: If you're unsure what an item means, click the info icon ⓘ for an explanation.

-- Choose a Rating: Don't overthink it, you and the team likely have a good sense of where your organization is on each dimension.
+- Choose a Rating: Don't overthink it.
+You and the team likely have a good sense of where your organization is.
 Select the rating that best reflects your current reality:

 - Not Good: This is a weakness that needs strategic attention.